13HarshithaK/Perception-of-Materials-in-VR/README.md

 # Perception of Materials in VR
 Masters thesis experiment and follow-up experiment

-This project will soon be uploaded at the CVR github as well: https://github.com/Centre-for-Vision-Research
+This project has also been uploaded at the CVR github:[ https://github.com/Centre-for-Vision-Research](https://github.com/Centre-for-Vision-Research/SOM-Perception-of-Materials-in-VR)

 The materials folder had a sub-folder removed that contained the primary visual stimuli/visual textures.
 The files were larger than 100 MB and have been moved temporarily to this drive: https://drive.google.com/drive/folders/1Jvo88thZyc8rO8AUMic8yiM3_xA5TxoB?usp=drive_link